 Like many reporters, I knew this was what I wanted to do from a very young age.
 My passion for journalism began with reading and writing.
 I’ve always loved a good story.
-Now, as a weekday reporter in Springfield, Massachusetts, I get to tell stories each and every day.
+Now, as a freelance reporter in New York, I get to tell stories each and every day.
 (And, after work, I get to read them – check out my 2018 Reading Challenge).

 When a public official tells me, “I don’t have the time today,” or a receptionist takes down my phone number and says, “we’ll see,” I don’t give up.
 I see that as a challenge.
 Sometimes, all it takes is a knock on a door inside city hall.
 Or, a text that reads, “I’m right around the corner – do you have 30 seconds to chat?”

 When it comes to finding those people-y stories, there is always a way.
 If I’m working on a story about an apartment rental scam, I’ll use Facebook to find people who lost money.
 If one person tells me she’s been scammed by a contractor, I’ll look for a trend by sifting through comments on the Better Business Bureau to see if there’s a trend.
 And, I have excellent contacts who are just a text message away, always willing to help me search.